divtxt/lockd/README.md

 - `200 OK` - Success - entry is now locked.
 - `409 Conflict` - Failed - entry is locked.
+- `503 Service Unavailable` - Node is not the leader of the cluster.

 Example: